alfenfebral/alfenfebral/README.md

 </p>

 <p align="center">
-  📬How you can reach me: LinkedIn (preferred)
+  How you can reach me: LinkedIn (preferred)
 </p>